gromacs/gromacs/docs/user-guide/terminology.rst

 Other sources of possible problems are in the biomolecule topology itself.

 #.
 Did you use ``-missing`` when running :ref:`gmx pdb2gmx`?
-If so, don't.
+If so, do not.
    Reconstruct missing coordinates rather than ignoring them.
 #.
 Did you override long/short bond warnings by changing the lengths?
 If so,
-   don't.
+   do not.
 You probably have missing atoms or some terrible input geometry.

 .. _gmx-md: